The role of Artificial Intelligence in Quality AssuranceCigniti Technologies

 There is no dearth of data in the present ecosystem.
 However, there is a concerning dearth of the abilities to collate the available data in one place, derive valuable insights from this information, and apply it into the day-to-day operations for improving productivity.
 Intelligent dashboards, like the one Kevin developed at Domo, allows the stakeholders to pull and visualize the data from anywhere and share it across the company for real-time status updates.
 While elaborating his perspective on the power of the dashboard, Kevin states, “They give a quick status update.
 And I believe they answer just about any question that executives would ask – So, what’s the status of the project?
 Are we ready to ship?
 How many bugs are coming in?
 And then how do we feel about the release?
 And all of those questions are answered using this dashboard.”

-While explaining the features of the Quality Engineering dashboard developed by Cigniti, Kalyan says, “as more and more organizations are moving into agile and DevOps and there is a great need to get real–time insights and analytics, the teams are able to act decisively in terms of the changes that need to be done to the projects.
+As more and more organizations are moving into agile and DevOps and there is a great need to get real–time insights and analytics, the teams at Cigniti are able to act decisively in terms of the changes that need to be done to the projects.
 And of course, something like this is also needed to be able to make release readiness decisions.
 The dashboard that we have built comes with the ability to analyze the data and provide the data from a descriptive, diagnostic, predictive, and also prescriptive point of view.
 So not only it can tell you what happened, but with the AI/ML features, it also has the ability to predict what could happen based on their previous projects of similar size and scope.
-In essence, the dashboard is ultimately built to drive better business outcomes and improve predictability and also accelerate the transformation that is happening within the organizations.”
+In essence, the dashboard is ultimately built to drive better business outcomes and improve predictability and also accelerate the transformation that is happening within the organizations.